yarisvt/tyk-docs/tyk-docs/content/tyk-configuration-reference/tyk-gateway-configuration-options.md

 ### enable_hashed_keys_listing

-Set to `false` by default, set this to `true` to enable the retrieval all (or per API) key hash listings.
+Set to `false` by default, set this to `true` to enable the retrieval of all (or per API) key hash listings.
+This needs to be enabled in the gateway configuration file tyk.conf and in the dashboard configuration file tyk_analytics.conf.
+Restart the gateway and dashboard after changes have been implemented.

 ### enable_update_key_by_hash